Study-Unit Description

 DEPARTMENT Sociology

-By the end of the study-unit, student will be able to locate, understand, and visually portray patterns in raw data in ways that are meaningful for the tasks at hand.
-Students will also be able to critically consider the type of data, the intended goals, and the target audience, and to critically evaluate the soundness and shortcomings of any data visualisation design.
+By the end of the study-unit, student will be able to locate, understand, and visually portray patterns in raw data, while also making sound statistical judgments.
+They will be adept at considering the type of data, the goals, the audience, and at critically evaluating the design of any data visualisation and its underlying statistical implications.

 Study-Unit Aims:

-- To provide an insight into the relevance of sound visualisations in the context of data analysis and interpretation;
+- To provide an insight into the relevance of sound visualisations in the context of data analysis, interpretation, and statistical testing;

-- To enable students to select the most appropriate methods of data analysis and visualisation;
+- To enable students to select the most appropriate methods of data analysis, statistical interpretation, and visualisation;

-- To familiarise students with visual thinking and with eliciting and addressing research questions from a visual perspective;
+- To familiarise students with visual thinking and statistical reasoning;

-- To enable students to develop data-related visual and communicational skills.
+- To empower students with data-related visual, analytical, and communicational skills.

 Learning Outcomes: